Median-point approximation and its application for the study of fermionic systems: Partition function evaluation

 or, equivalently

 where

 and we denote

-Clearly, within the saddle-point approximation, the second variation as well as the susceptibility, remain finite for non-singular $\mathbf{W}$.
-In order to investigate an instability with non-singular $\mathbf{W}$, a more advanced approximation is needed.
+Clearly, within the saddle-point approximation, the second variation and the susceptibility remain finite for non-singular $\mathbf{W}$.
+In order to investigate an instability with non-singular $\mathbf{W}$, a more advanced approximation is required.
 This is described in the next section.

 \begin{widetext}